julianctni/imir-16-17/task2/readme.txt

 python3 app.py in the src folder.

-You also have the option to build an executable version by running:
+You also have the option to build an executable version using the build script:

+Will automatically ensure that all build prerequisites are available via ez_setup

+Usage (Mac OS X):
+    python setup.py py2app

+Usage (Windows):
+    python setup.py py2exe

+Usage (Unix):
-python3 setup.py
+    python setup.py install

 A prebuild Mac OS version is included.